bhisaac/5eFP/5eFP-SRD.md

 - Acrobatic stunts, including dives, rolls, somersaults, and flips
 - Legerdemain or manual trickery, such as planting something on someone else or concealing an object on your person
 - Lift a coin purse off another person or slip something into or out of another person’s pocket
-- Conceal yourself from others
+- Conceal yourself from others with stealth
 - Control a heavily laden cart on a steep descent
 - Steer a chariot around a tight turn
 - Pick a lock